Programs and Services

 Kids in Transition to School (KITS)

-KITS is an early childhood program that is currently being offered as a pilot program to families in the Guy Lee, Maple, Mt.
-Vernon, Riverbend and Two Rivers–Dos Ríos elementary school communities.
-The program is currently taking place at three school sites: Guy Lee, Riverbend (serving Riverbend and Mt.
-Vernon children) and Two Rivers-Dos Ríos (serving TRDR and Maple children).
+KITS is an early childhood program available in Springfield to families in the Guy Lee, Mt.
+Vernon, Riverbend, Maple and Two Rivers–Dos Ríos elementary school communities.
+(The Two Rivers-Dos Ríos program is currently housed at Maple.)

 The program is designed to get kids the skills they need to begin school.
-Each summer, children who are scheduled to enter kindergarten that fall are invited to a playgroup that meets twice a week for 8 weeks in July and August.
-The students are taught pre-reading skills, such as letter names and sounds, pre-writing skills, such as how to write their names, and social skills, such as taking turns, raising their hand, how not to talk out of turn.
+Each summer, children who are scheduled to enter kindergarten that fall are invited to a playgroup that meets three times a week for 8 weeks in July and August.
+Students are taught pre-reading skills, such as letter names and sounds, pre-writing skills, such as how to write their names, and social skills, such as taking turns, raising their hand, how not to talk out of turn.

-After school begins, the groups continue to meet once a week for another 8 weeks in September and October.
+After school begins, the groups continue to meet for four more Saturdays in September.

 The program has been very successful in helping kids learn the skills they need to be successful in the classroom.